 Some boroughs have infant and junior schools.
 If you live in Royal Greenwich and your child attends Year Two in an infant school in another area, you'll need to apply through us for a Year Three place in a junior school.

 Supplementary information forms for voluntary aided schools

-You'll also need to complete a supplementary information form if you're applying for a place at one of the following:
+You'll also need to complete a supplementary information form if you're applying for a place at:

 - St Mary Magdalene CE, regardless of faith

 This must be returned to the school by the same date as the deadline for the main application form.

 A number of schools have applied for in-year variations to faith based admissions criteria due to the impact of COVID-19.

 An 'in-year variation' is a process an admission authority can follow to change their admission arrangements after they have been legally agreed.
 The inability for people to go to their places of worship during COVID-19 means some faith schools have changed how they assess the faith practice criterion.

 Check which primary schools need supplementary information forms